-While there has been significant notice about the availability of mortgage payments, they must be agreed with the lender first.
+While there has been significant notice about the availability of mortgage payments, they must be agreed upon with the lender first.
 Any mortgage holder who stops their direct debit without receiving confirmation from their lender will be deemed to have missed a payment.

 This will be noted as a late payment, it will likely put the mortgage account into arrears, and it might harm the borrowers’ credit score.
 In turn, this will hamper the mortgage holder’s ability to arrange credit in the future.

-Mortgage holders who agree a payment holiday will not have to worry about harming their credit score.
+Mortgage holders who agree to a payment holiday will not have to worry about harming their credit score.
 Experian and Equifax have stated that credit scores will be protected when there is an agreed mortgage holiday in place.
 This is referred to as an “emergency payment freeze”, and it will result in a payment being “invisible” on the credit report, which will help the lender in the future.

 Who is eligible for a mortgage holiday?